-Photography By Steven Rich
+Photography provided by: Steven Rich

 Reinvention is never easy but often necessary.
 After spending a decade working in kitchens in New York City and the Bay area, Jamel Freeman was ready for a change.
 “I respect what these guys do because it’s long hours, it’s very thankless, it’s dangerous, it’s tough on the body, tough on the mind,” says Freeman.
 “Those fluorescent lights — I learned it’s something that really affects your mood and you’re under it for a minimum of ten hours a day; especially if you’re a night time cook.
 And so I just had to get out.”
 The former chef went against the grain, finding a new beginning behind the bar.
 “I disappointed a lot of people when I said, ‘I don’t like doing this anymore,’” he says about transitioning from kitchen to bar.
 Steadfast he built a new career, for the second time, working his way up to positions at notable restaurants like City Winery, Temple Court, and Bellemore, where he resides as its wine director.